Tristane028/Springer-Fibers/README.md

 ### Two-row partitions

-These are the cases covered by the noncrossing-matching theory, where each cell corresponds to a standard noncrossing matching and the closure order is combinatorially predictable.
+These are the cases the noncrossing-matching theory covers, where each cell lines up with a standard noncrossing matching and the closure order is combinatorially predictable.

 | Partition | Shape | Blocks | Cells | Relations | Top dim |
 |---|---|---|---:|---:|---:|